bplaat/zaheer/README.md

 - A multiply and division instruction extention

 ## Instruction pipeline
-The Kora processor has an efficient but may be difficult instruction pipeline design:
+The ultimate goal is to create an efficient instruction pipeline so that no clock cycles are wasted:

 ![Kora instruction pipeline](docs/instruction-pipeline.png)

+## Memory interface
+The Kora processor is connected with a simple 24-bit address and a 16-bit data bus to the RAM.
+The processor can read or write a word (16-bits off data) every clock cycle.
+The processor will read the data in the next clock cyle when it has put a read command on the bus.
+All words must be aligned on a word bassis to keep the design simple.
+So you can read a word on an uneven address!
+This is important because otherwise the processor wil crash or get in an unkown state.

 ## Instruction encoding
-The ultimate goal is to create an efficient instruction pipeline so that no clock cycles are wasted:
+Like the Neva processor, I have kept the instruction encoding quite simple, the mode value determines how the instruction is formed:

 ![Kora instruction encoding](docs/instruction-encoding.png)